vsevolodnedora/energy_market_analysis/dev_notes.md

 ## Serving
 - Add wind rose to the webpage
 - Add Carbon intensity forecasts
+  - Plot via __Carbon Heat Clock__ for a location
+  - Allow companies to compute __Gross Carbon Emission by Product__
+- Find a way to generate guarantees of origin certificate, carbon insights and other carbon-intellegent products

+## Branding
+- __Towards De-carbonized Electricity System__